Divine Council: Hebrew/Israelite

-In the Hebrew Bible, there are multiple descriptions of Yahweh presiding over a great assembly of Heavenly Hosts.
+In the Hebrew Bible, there are multiple descriptions of Yahweh presiding over a great assembly of spiritual beings.
 Some interpret these assemblies as examples of a Divine Council:

 The Old Testament descriptions of the "divine assembly" all suggest that this metaphor for the organization of the divine world was consistent with that of Mesopotamia and Canaan.
 One difference, however, should be noted.
 In the Old Testament, the identities of the members of the assembly are far more obscure than those found in other descriptions of these groups, as in their polytheistic environment.
 Israelite writers sought to express both the uniqueness and the superiority of their God Yahweh.